Coverup At SFUSD

 In June San Francisco’s school board wants voters to approve a new “parcel tax” of $298 per parcel of real property.
 They claim the money — $50 million per year — is needed to provide teachers with living wages.
 That’s a worthy objective but it’s not the real reason behind the proposed tax.
 The real reason is buried deep in SFUSD financial reports from 2012 and 2017:

 “STRS” = pensions.
 “OPEB” = health care for retired employees.
-In just five years SFUSD’s retirement costs increased $50 million, more than doubling to nearly $100 million.
+In just five years SFUSD’s annual retirement costs increased $50 million, more than doubling to nearly $100 million.

 In 2012 retirement costs were 26 percent of the amount SFUSD spent on teacher salaries.
 By 2017 that figure had jumped nearly 70 percent.
 As a result, this year SFUSD is devoting only 29 percent of its budget to teacher salaries.
 That pathetic figure is yet another example of San Francisco not walking its progressive talk.